qafedev/forms-conversion-documentation/enter_query_mode.md

 </event>
 ```

-First, we execute a business-action, which will retrieve all departments if
+First, we execute a business-action, which retrieves all departments if
 departmentNameSearch is empty.
 If departmentNameSearch is not empty;
 it will be used to filter data.
-We thus only get the departments based on the search criteria
+Thus, we only get the departments based on the search criteria.

-We then set the data to data grid using the "set" built-in.
-We then populate the employees,
+Then, we set the data to data grid using the "set" built-in.
+Populate the employees,
 also taking search criteria entered in that panel into account.

-In case where we don't have any data in the employee search panel, the query
+In case there is no data in the employee search panel, the query
-will still execute, it will just fetch everything based on the selected department.
+still executes, it just fetches everything based on the selected department.

 Lastly, we call the loadEmployees event.